-The Butte Unit Emergency Command Center (BTU ECC) provides command and control services, as well as "pre-arrival" emergency medical services, for all the unincorporated areas of Butte County, City of Biggs, City of Gridley, Town of Paradise and the Mooretown Rancheria.
+The Butte Unit Emergency Command Center (BTU ECC) provides command and control services as well as "pre-arrival" emergency medical services for all the unincorporated areas of Butte County, City of Biggs, City of Gridley, Town of Paradise, City of Oroville, and the Mooretown Rancheria.

 The BTU ECC is also the California Emergency Management Agency (Cal EMA) Fire Operational Area Mutual Aid Coordination Center for Butte County.
 As the Operational Area Coordinator, the BTU ECC has the responsibility to coordinate all fire mutual aid requests for all jurisdictions within Butte County.
 This responsibility gives the BTU ECC the authority to directly obtain resources from all neighboring counties including Yuba, Sutter, Plumas, Glenn, Colusa, Tehama, and Lassen.
+The BTU ECC is the air ambulance coordination center for Butte, Tehama, Glenn, and Shasta counties.

-The BTU ECC processes approximately 15,000 emergency incidents annually.
+The BTU ECC processed 23,502 emergency incidents in 2022.